JacobRex/limitlessrpg/docs/rules/stats.md

 Strength describes your Character's physical might.
 It dermines how powerful they are, and the limits of their athletic ability.

 You'll use Strength to...
-* Increase damage with Strength weapons by half your Strength (rounded down)
+* Attack with Strength weapons
 * Take actions like climbing, throwing, grappling etc
 * Apply force to objects and push, pull, lift, or break them